NaC-L/TritonTraceAssembler/README.md

 # TritonTraceAssembly
-Creates a trace and gathers the trace together into a basic block
+Creates a trace, prints the registers and gathers the trace together into a basic block

+x86_64 only current version

-version 0.1
+version 0.2

-TO BE ADDED LATER
+ui completed 60%